-If you are receiving disability benefits through the SSI program and think you may be able to return to work, SSI has numerous incentives and rules to encourage SSI recipients to return to work.
-(SSI is the needs-based disability program; Social Security Disability Insurance has it own trial work rules.)
+If you're receiving SSI disability benefits and think you may be able to try working again, SSI has numerous incentives and rules to encourage SSI recipients to return to work.
+(SSI is the needs-based disability program; Social Security disability insurance has it own trial work rules.)

 To encourage SSI recipients to work if they can, Social Security has some incentive rules regarding how much income from working will be counted against a person's SSI benefits.
 (Learn more about the SSI income limits and countable income.)

-To encourage SSI recipients to do some type of part-time work even while receiving benefits, over half of the income you earn while working doesn't count toward the income limit for SSI when determining eligibility.
-However, your SSI benefit will be reduced if you are earning money working.
-The first $65 of earned income that you make (or $85 if you have no unearned income) is disregarded; after that, your SSI benefits are reduced by $1 for every $2 of gross earned income.
-This is a work incentive because any unearned income you have reduces SSI benefits on a one-for-one basis.
+If you are doing some part-time work while receiving benefits, Social Security will ignore some of your income.
+Over half of the income you earn while working doesn't count toward the income limit for SSI when determining eligibility.
+Social Security disregards the first $65 of earned income (wages from work) that you make (or $85 if you have no unearned income), and then half of the rest of your income.
+But your SSI benefit will be reduced somewhat if you are earning money from working; your SSI benefits are reduced by $1 for every $2 of gross earned income.

-Certain impairment-related expenses may be subtracted from your gross income from work, reducing the amount of the SSI offset.
-These expenses include amounts paid for assistive or adaptive devices needed for work, costs of paratransit or taxi transportation to work, costs of adaptive automotive controls or devices, and medical expenses related to an impairment.
-(The impairment for which you paid medical expenses need not be the impairment for which you were found disabled; however, routine medical and dental expenses that would be incurred if you were not disabled may not be subtracted from your income.)
-Social Security's "Red Book" provides a comprehensive list of qualifying impairment-related work expenses (but expenses not listed may be eligible for impairment-related work expense treatment; the determination is made on a case-by-case basis).
+You can subtract certain disability-related expenses from your gross income from work, reducing the amount by which your SSI check will be cut.
+These expenses can include amounts paid for assistive or adaptive devices needed for work, the cost of paratransit or taxi transportation to work, the cost of adaptive automotive controls or devices, and medical expenses related to an impairment (but routine medical and dental expenses that would be incurred if you were not disabled may not be subtracted from your income).
+Social Security's "Red Book" provides a comprehensive list of qualifying impairment-related work expenses (but the determination whether the expenses are eligible for impairment-related work expense treatment is made on a case-by-case basis).

 Inventory and tools used by employees for work are not counted as resources against the SSI resource (asset) limit.

 Certain students can claim the student earned income exclusion to have part of their income from work disregarded when determining the SSI offset for earned income.
-If you if you are under age 22 and are regularly attending school (in grades 7-12 for at least 12 hours per week, in college or university for at least 8 hours per week, or in a training course to prepare for employment for at least 12 hours per week or 15 hours per week if the course includes shop practice).
+If you are under age 22 and are regularly attending school (in grades 7-12 for at least 12 hours per week, in college or university for at least 8 hours per week, or in a training course to prepare for employment for at least 12 hours per week or 15 hours per week if the course includes shop practice).
 Alternatively, individuals who are home-schooled because of their disability are also entitled to the exclusion.
-In 2012, students eligible for this exclusion can exclude up to $1,700 of earned income per month, up to a maximum yearly amount of $6,840.
+In 2021, students eligible for this exclusion can exclude up to $1,930 of earned income per month, up to a maximum yearly amount of $7,770.

 Unincurred business expenses are business expenses paid by a third party, such as a state department of vocational rehabilitation, that would be treated as business expenses if they were to be paid by the self-employed SSI recipient.
 These expenses are deducted from gross income in determining net earnings from self-employment in the same manner as if the self-employed person had incurred the business expense.

-Example: The State Department of Vocational Rehabilitation pays for Walter, a blind SSI recipient, with a rent-free kiosk in the state capitol building from which the SSI recipient operates a shop selling snacks, magazines, and sundries.
+Example: The State Department of Vocational Rehabilitation provides Walter, a blind SSI recipient, with a rent-free kiosk in the state capitol building from which Walter operates a shop selling snacks, magazines, and sundries.
 The kiosk has a rental value of $500 per month.
 Walter can subtract the $500 per month from his gross income in the same manner as if he had paid the rent each month.